 Garden waste can also be taken to one of the Suffolk Recycling Centres.

 In Mid Suffolk, additional garden waste can be put in authorised green sacks which are available from our authorised sack stockists.

 The authorised green sacks need to be placed by the refuse bin on your refuse collection day.

 If you're struggling to reduce your waste and regularly have full bins, you may be eligible for a larger or additional bin.

-If eligible, larger / additional general waste (refuse) bins cost £35.00, and recycling bins are free.
-The bins will be clean and serviceable, but we can't guarantee they'll be new.
+The bins will be clean and useable, but we can't guarantee they'll be new.

 If you produce extra waste due to a medical condition (such as incontinence) please complete our clinical and medical waste collection form instead.